my-ski-projects/number-detective/README.md

 ## Downloads

+Want to play it with your friends/family ?
-You can download [here](./downloads/1-to-15-number-finder.pdf) and print the cards
+You can download the [Cards Stencils](./downloads/1-to-15-number-finder.pdf) Print it, play & have fun ! :smiley:

 ## What’s the game?